Royal Maundy: Post-Restoration

 Charles I rarely attended the Royal Maundy service.
-Author Brian Robinson, who traced the development of Royal Maundy, suggests that after the Restoration, his son Charles II attempted to gain popularity by assiduous attendance (and distribution of money) at the service.
+Author Brian Robinson, who traced the development of Royal Maundy, suggests that after the 1660 Stuart Restoration, his son Charles II attempted to gain popularity by assiduous attendance (and distribution of money) at the service.
 Charles II even attended during the plague years of 1661 and 1663.
-His brother and successor, James II performed the ceremony as well.
+His brother and successor, James II, performed the ceremony as well.
 Although there is a record of William III doing so in 1698, most sources state that James was the last to wash the feet of the poor himself, in 1685.
 There is no record of any attendance by a monarch at the Royal Maundy ceremony after 1698 until 1932, but pre-1725 records are vague.
 The Lord High Almoner continued to perform the pedilavium at the Maundy ceremony until 1737.
-Today, the only traces of the pedilavium at Royal Maundy are the nosegays and the linen towels worn by several of the officials.
+Today, the only traces of the pedilavium at Royal Maundy are the nosegays and the linen towels worn or carried by several of the officials.

 The service was usually held somewhere near London.
 This was done to suit the monarch's convenience: in medieval times, it was held in Windsor, Eton, Richmond, Greenwich, or wherever the monarch happened to be at Eastertime.
-In 1714, with the monarch no longer present at the ceremony, the service was moved to the Chapel Royal, Whitehall, where it remained until 1890, when the Chapel was given to the Royal United Services Institute.
-After 1890, by order of Queen Victoria, it was moved to Westminster Abbey, though in years when there was a coronation and the Abbey was closed for preparations, the service was held at St Paul's Cathedral.
+In 1714, with the monarch no longer present at the ceremony, the service was moved to the Chapel Royal, Whitehall, where it remained until 1890, when the Royal Chapel was given to the Royal United Services Institute.
+After 1890, by order of Queen Victoria, it was moved to Westminster Abbey, though in years when there was a coronation and the abbey was closed for preparations, the service was held at St Paul's Cathedral.
 From 1954 to 1970, it was held in even-numbered years at Westminster, and in odd-numbered years at provincial cathedrals; since then it has, in most years, been held outside London.
 When the service was confined to London, recipients were customarily householders who had met their financial obligations to society, but had since fallen on hard times.

 The number of recipients continued to track the monarch's age.
 Until the joint reign of William III and Mary II, the recipients were of the same sex as the monarch.
 During that reign, each of the monarchs made gifts to poor people of their sex, but after Mary's death, only men received gifts from William.
 Beginning with the reign of George I (1714–1727), both men and women have received gifts, each sex in a number corresponding to the monarch's age, each recipient receiving that number of pence.
 Despite the monarch's absence, the ceremony was held each year, with the Lord High Almoner or the Sub-Almoner deputising for the sovereign.